 Tradition Five states: "Each group has but one primary purpose — to carry its message to the alcoholic who still suffers".

-Any person seeking help with a drinking problem is welcome at Noonaroos.
+Any person seeking help with a drinking problem is welcome at Noonaroos meetings, on this website, and connected social platform(s).

 While Sharing our own Experience, Strength, and Hope can sometimes be triggering or upsetting to some members, we do not restrict any sharing on this basis.
 No one is guaranteed a space free of uncomfortable, traumatic or unpleasant truths as they relate to staying sober and helping others to achieve sobriety, however, our common welfare must always come first.

-We do not allow any form of hate speech or intolerance for others' identity or personal beliefs at any time in our meeting space, whether before, during, or after meetings.
+We do not allow any form of hate speech or intolerance for others' identity or personal beliefs at any time in any of our meetings, events, or spaces, be they in person or virtual.

 This includes pejorative statements based on any person or group's actual or perceived: Age, Ancestry, Citizenship or immigration status, Color, Creed, Disability, Gender identity, Marital status, National Origin, Parental status, Political ideology, Race, Religion, Sex, Sexual orientation, Caste, or any other legally protected class.